collapsed-stacks/startups/questions/2961/business-concept-of-tinder.md

 - posted by: [Alon Bilu](https://stackexchange.com/users/6599046/alon-bilu) on 2015-07-12
 - score: 2

-<p>Few months ago Tinder launched their "TinderPlus" plan, for example allowing users to have the "Undo" feature (suppose you UnLiked someone and now you want to have them back).
-The really interesting fact about the new "Plus" plan - is that its Age-Based, meaning if you're 30+ you'll be charge more than if you're under 30 - which makes sense as usually the 30+ make more money (hopefully).</p>
+Few months ago Tinder launched their "TinderPlus" plan, for example allowing users to have the "Undo" feature (suppose you UnLiked someone and now you want to have them back).
+The really interesting fact about the new "Plus" plan - is that its Age-Based, meaning if you're 30+ you'll be charge more than if you're under 30 - which makes sense as usually the 30+ make more money (hopefully).

-<p>Spotify for example has a similar pricing model where they charge Students less than the Non-Student users - guess they know who can make or break their service and going for the young crowd.</p>
+Spotify for example has a similar pricing model where they charge Students less than the Non-Student users - guess they know who can make or break their service and going for the young crowd.